sebarmeli/JAIL/README.md

 		&lt;/script&gt;
 	</code>
 </pre>

-
-If you inspect the HTTP requests, you'll see how the images are loaded after the DOM is ready.
+You will verify how only the visible images are loaded after the DOM is ready.

-You can add additional configuration options when you initially call the `asynchImageLoader` function (or 'jail' function):
+You can add additional configuration options when you initially call jail():

 * `timeout`     : number of msec after that the images will be loaded - Default: `10`
 * `effect`      : any jQuery effect that makes the images display (e.g. "fadeIn") - Default: `NULL`